hull-graveyard/hull-ship-boilerplate/README.md

 Quite simply, the web of tomorrow, today.

 - User-configurable styles for colors, background images, fonts, sizes, css transforms, opacity etc...
-Much better than [CSS Variables](http://caniuse.com/#feat=css-variables).
+Like [CSS Variables](http://caniuse.com/#feat=css-variables) but with more swag.
 Anything you can do in CSS can be exposed as a user-configurable setting
 - No Style leakage between your app and the page.
 [Scoped Styles](http://caniuse.com/#feat=style-scoped) working today
 - [HTML Imports](http://caniuse.com/#feat=imports) : Have your app run securely in any environment.
 Build it as a full page app, we'll embed it in the right place without you worrying how it gets delivered and how it lives in the page
 - Component-based development